 What is a Ventricular Septal Defect (VSD)?

 Ventricular Septal Defect (VSD) is a common birth defect of the heart.
-Our hearts are comprised of four chambers, two upper chambers- the right atrium and left atrium, and two lower chambers- the right and left ventricles.
+Our hearts are comprised of four chambers, two upper chambers- the right atrium and left atrium, and two lower chambers-the right and left ventricles.
 The right and left ventricles of the heart are separated by a wall of muscle called the ventricular septum.
 A hole can sometimes occur in this wall: this is called a ventricular septal defect (VSD).

 The ventricles are the heart’s pumping chambers.
 The left ventricle pumps blood rich in oxygen out through the Aorta to the body and brain, while the right ventricle pumps oxygen-poor blood out through the Pulmonary Artery to the lungs.
 Blood flow from the heart ventricles into the great arteries is controlled by one-way doors, called valves.

 VSDs are the most common form of heart defect at birth.
 The size and exact position of the VSD can vary widely among fetuses with this finding.
 Sometimes the defect is very small, while others may be quite large.
-Some are positioned low on the septum, others nearer the heart valves (Please see the figure, below).
+Some are positioned low on the septum, others nearer the heart valves.
 In some cases, more than one VSD can be present.
 VSD may be associated with other birth defects or it may be isolated.
 Many complex heart syndromes, which are made up of several heart defects, include VSD.
 The size, type, and number of VSDs, and whether any other birth defects are present in the fetal heart or in any other organ, are all important factors to determine the fetus’s condition.

 A VSD allows blood to cross between the two ventricles of the heart.
 Inside the womb, the right ventricle is larger and pumps harder, so blood can flow across the VSD from the right to the left ventricle.
 After delivery, as the baby’s circulation adjusts to life outside the womb, the left ventricle begins to pump harder than the right.
 This causes oxygen-rich blood to flow across the VSD from the left ventricle to the right, where it mixes with the oxygen-poor blood that is pumped by the right ventricle to the lungs.
 This extra blood flow puts strain on the pulmonary artery, which can lead to a problem called pulmonary hypertension.